alchan00/alchan00.github.io/questions/index.md

 Q2.
 Is there an appropriate theory in perfectoid/diamonds s.t. vector bundle on spdQ_p/phi = F_p locsys on spdQ_p = f.d.
 F_p rep of G_Qp?

+What is the data of weil rep in the spectral side? can it be describe as a linear algebraic data? (ex some eigen values, excursion?)